 Each year, around 200 people from across our network will earn the Disaster Management Foundations badge.
 Most of these will be taking their first step towards joining the surge team, others will take it as context if they need to travel to crisis-affected areas.

-Finally, what are the benefits to the sector of an increased focus on humanitarian professional development and learning?
+What are the benefits to the sector of an increased focus on humanitarian professional development and learning?

 The core humanitarian competencies need to be taken seriously and it’s important that we as a sector hold ourselves to high standards.
 Professional development and learning provide a pathway to enable people to reach those high standards and ultimately deliver better humanitarian responses.